The family is the focus of our services.

 Grief affects people of all ages very differently, but many understand it as a spiritual crisis if nothing else.
 The loss of a parent leaves a child feeling helpless, lost, confused, and alone.
 Kids Hurt Too Hawaii believes that a community of support can nurture the child through a crisis of loss.
 Positive peer relationships guide the development of healthy and safe coping skills.
 Peer groups communicate belonging, which is a powerful catalyst for change.

-“Grief-work” at Kids Hurt Too Hawaii is not considered counseling, therapy, or social work in that grief is not a problem to be solved.
+“Grief-work” at Kids Hurt Too Hawaii services is not considered counseling or therapy in that grief is not a problem to be solved.
 It is a natural and healthy part of being human.
 In grief work, we interact with people in similar ways that we interact with nature, showing respect, acceptance, and opening ourselves to the mysteries of life.

 Ours is a prevention model that does not identify grief as bad.
 We focus on families’ strengths and the importance of families bonding with their communities.
-Parents and caregivers often need support in parenting a grieving or traumatized child.
+Parents and caregivers often need support in parenting a child with grief and trauma.
 The family is the focus of our services.

 We recognize the psychological and emotional importance of honoring those with whom we have bonded but lost.
 We encourage remembering the value of the parent-child bond, no matter what the cause for separation or loss.
 Our peer support programs assist children and teens to continue bonds with parents who are no longer physically available.